 - Administrative Dues.
 Charges based on total member connections as measured in Cascade Equivalent Residential Units (CERUs) to recover administrative costs, including management and administrative personnel costs, office rent, financial, legal, and other general costs. - Conservation Dues.
 Charges based on CERUs to recover Cascade's water efficiency program costs, including program management, educational and outreach programs, conservation investments, and other conservation costs. - Demand Share Charges.
 Charges based on total member demand shares to recover capacity-related costs, including debt service, direct capital funding, additions to capital reserves, and O&M costs.
 Included in this charge are portions of wholesale payments to Seattle and/or others. - Regional Capital Facilities Charges (RCFCs).
 Charges for new water connections (also known as connection charges or system development charges).
 RCFCs are based on a pro rata share of Cascade's CIP costs, and revenues are used to repay debt and fund capital projects. - Interest Earnings.
 Earnings on investments in King County's investment pool.
 Cascade has been able to increase interest revenue by participating in King County's Pool Plus option, a pool of longer-term maturities that Cascade invests in using Bond reserves.
 Cascade is planning to use the Pool Plus option for the Water Supply Development Fund cash as well. - Other.
-Other revenue consists of rental and license income and payments from the Auburn for water from the sale of Tacoma water system development charges.
+Rental and license income and other miscellaneous revenue.